SpruceKit

 Session Data

 Once the session data is established, the device can share the QR code URI created by the qr_engagement method with the reader.
+In an mDL wallet application, this typically looks like a QR code displayed on the mobile driver's license card.
 The Reader will use the QR code URI, along with a request element to establish a reader session.

 Example